It’s the beginning of the year and you want to save money. What to buy in January in order to spend less?

 What to Buy in January

 - Calendars – we always wait until the beginning of the year to buy our calendars.
 If it hasn’t already closed for the season, you might have good luck with the calendar store kiosks that pop up in the middle aisle of shopping malls during Christmas season.
 Calendars.com is where we bought ours.
-Each of my kids gets to pick out a calendar for their bedroom (this year it was JoJo Siwa, Fortnite and Corgis) and the hubs and I usually choose a beachy one, but opted for Beers in Indiana this year!
+Each of my kids gets to pick out a calendar for their bedroom (this year it was JoJo Siwa, Star Wars: The Rise of Skywalker and Corgis) and the hubs and I usually choose a beachy one, but opted for Indiana Road Trips this year!

-- Gym Memberships & Weight Loss Programs – My husband and I belong to 2 different gyms (personal preference), and there are a lot of places waiving their initiation fee or throwing free personal training sessions at you this time of year.
+- Gym Memberships & Weight Loss Programs – There are a lot of places waiving their initiation fee or throwing free personal training sessions at you this time of year!

 - Winter Coats & Accessories.
 This is probably the last month we’ll see a good inventory of winter coats and gloves.
 They’re already at great sale prices, and by February stores will have Spring styles and even swimwear back out to get ready for spring break!